franzbu/WinHammer.spoon/README.md

   -- mouse button to hold to resize a window: resizeMouseButton = 'right',

-  -- modifier to be pressed in addition to moveModifiers -- to access additional layers of window positioning and resizing: modifierLayerTwo = { 'alt', 'ctrl' }, modifierLayerThree = { 'alt', 'ctrl', 'cmd' },
+  -- modifiers to be pressed in addition to moveModifiers -- to access additional layers of window positioning and resizing: modifierLayerTwo = { 'alt', 'ctrl' }, modifierLayerThree = { 'alt', 'ctrl', 'cmd' },